1. What are provisioning and deprovisioning?

 But subscriptions with a small number of users may need to be fixed.
 Because it’s easy for employees to adopt SaaS applications without involving IT, it’s important to perform quarterly access reviews to identify who the users are for all of your applications and confirm the accuracy of that information with the software owner.

-6. Fill gaps with a SaaS management platform
+6. Fill gaps with a software asset management platform

-Using a SaaS management platform can fill gaps in your provisioning and deprovisioning processes.
+Using a solution for software asset management can fill gaps in your provisioning and deprovisioning processes.
 You can see all of your company’s active subscriptions and their users in one place.
 This allows you to consolidate the user listings for enterprise-wide applications, like Slack, as well as more niche systems, like design collaboration software.

-SaaS management platforms work by constantly looking out for active licenses.
-They scan existing applications, like expense management software and email, to find out which SaaS subscriptions your company has.
+Software asset management software works by constantly looking out for and discovering your organization’s active licenses.
+They scan existing applications, like expense management software and email, to find out which software licenses and subscriptions your company has.
 When an employee leaves, you can see all of their user accounts so you can effectively deprovision them.

 On the provisioning side, they provide a menu of applications that managers can choose from before a new hire starts.
 The hiring manager can see all of the systems your company has active contracts with, as well as applications used by the previous person in the role.
 They can then choose which ones should be provided to the new hire.

-SaaS management platforms can also be a useful tool to support access reviews and audits.
+Software asset management platforms can also be useful in supporting access reviews and audits.
 They can be used to generate reports on applications and user activity and demonstrate to regulators you’re taking steps to prevent unauthorized use.

 Reduce risk with better IT onboarding and offboarding processes